techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

   - Microsoft Teams
 ---

-# Teams meeting recording storage and permissions in OneDrive and SharePoint
+# Teams meeting recording and transcript storage and permissions in OneDrive and SharePoint

 > [!NOTE]
 > When organizers turn off Microsoft 365 Copilot in Teams meetings and events, recording and transcription are also turned off.
 To learn more about Copilot, see [Manage Microsoft 365 Copilot in Teams meetings and events](copilot-teams-transcription.md).